 Bufadienolides are emerging as important compounds for multiple fields of research.
-They are considered to be important ion-transport regulators and agents of cell signalling (Lichtstein et al., 2012; Lingrel, 2010; Pierre and Xie, 2006; Schoner and Scheiner-Bobis, 2007), however, to our knowledge, studies investigating the housekeeping aspect of bufadienolides are entirely lacking outside of mammals.
-Therefore, it would be worthwhile for future studies to also focus on non-model vertebrates.
+They are considered to be important ion-transport regulators and agents of cell signaling (Pierre and Xie 2006; Schoner and Scheiner-Bobis 2007; Lingrel 2010; Lichtstein et al. 2012); however, to the best of our knowledge, studies investigating the housekeeping aspect of bufadienolides are entirely lacking outside of mammals.
+Therefore, it would be worthwhile for future studies to also focus on nonmodel vertebrates.
 Investigating how bufadienolide production influences other physiological processes would also be welcome.
-For instance, bufadienolides can also inhibit steroidogenesis (Kau et al., 2012), therefore, changes in bufadienolide levels may also influence sex-hormone synthesis.
-The consequences of this interaction are currently not known, but could potentially impact individual fitness and thus population dynamics and survival in the long run (Bókony et al., 2019).
-Deeper understanding about the regulation of these compounds might also benefit native populations suffering from invasive toad species (Licata et al., 2019; Shine, 2010), by e.g. potentially leading to methods for selective inhibition of bufadienolide synthesis, thereby facilitating survival of toad predators (Caller and Brown, 2013; Greenlees et al., 2010; Phillips and Shine, 2006).
-Last but not least, research about how these housekeeping molecules became effective chemical weapons may also provide important insights for molecular evolution.
+For instance, bufadienolides can also inhibit steroidogenesis (Kau et al. 2012); therefore, changes in bufadienolide levels may also influence sex-hormone synthesis.
+The consequences of this interaction are currently not known, but could potentially impact individual fitness and thus population dynamics and survival in the long run (Bókony et al. 2019).
+A deeper understanding of the regulation of these compounds might also benefit native populations suffering from invasive toad species (Shine 2010; Licata et al. 2019), by, for example, potentially leading to methods for selective inhibition of bufadienolide synthesis, thereby facilitating the survival of toad predators (Phillips and Shine 2006; Greenlees et al. 2010; Caller and Brown 2013).
+Last but not least, research on how these housekeeping molecules became effective chemical weapons may also provide important insights into molecular evolution.
 Clearly, more research is needed to shed light on the background of phenotypically plastic bufadienolide synthesis, and its potential effects on the physiology of animals, as well as its ecological and evolutionary consequences.